What is driving Pakistan's alarming diabetes surge? | DW | 03.01.2022

 A lack of access to affordable education in Pakistan also plays a role in growing diabetes cases.
 Many Pakistanis living in rural areas are illiterate.

 "They do not understand that diabetes is a silent killer," Jawad explained.
-Many only seek medical advice when their health status has declined to the point of diabetes-related complications, some of which would require amputation.
+Many only seek medical advice when their health status has declined to the point of diabetes-related complications, some of which would require amputation, she said.

 Rising health care costs and poverty also prompt some diabetes sufferers to seek alternative help from mystics or traditional healers, doctor Shoro told DW.